ChackDan/PStemp/Add-AzureRmServiceFabricClusterCertificate.md

 ```

 ### -CertificateSubjectName
-The Dns name of the certificate to be created
+The DNS name of the certificate to be created.

 ```yaml
 Type: String